timbru31/SilkSpawners/README.md

 SilkSpawners only changes the spawner type, it does not manage the spawning itself;
 the spawning algorithm remains up to Minecraft.
 Other plugins offer more control.

+If creaturebox is also installed, drops two spawners.
+Install either SilkSpawners or creaturebox, not both.

 In the inventory window, item description is "Monster Spawner" for all kinds of spawners.
 Fixing this requires a client-side mod.